zhoda-lii/esports-wiki/README.md

 # 🎮📖 Esports Wiki

 Providing comprehensive coverage and resources for three of the most popular esports titles:
-Counter-Strike 2, Dota 2, and Valorant.
+- Counter-Strike 2
+- Dota 2
+- Valorant

 ## Authors